 The Tree Council launched its Green Monuments Campaign in November 2003 when it outlined the weaknesses and shortcomings of existing provision for trees in a letter to Tessa Jowell, the then Secretary of State at the Department of Culture, Media and Sport (DCMS).
-See historic Tree Protection for further information.

 The letter was written in consultation with many of The Tree Council's members in response to the consultation paper ‘Protecting our historic environment: making the system work better', part of the government's review of heritage protection.

 A number of organisations are taking action to reinforce The Tree Council's Green Monuments Campaign:

 Two Tree Council members, the Woodland Trust and the Ancient Tree Forum, along with the Tree Register of British Isles, have developed a provisional list of significant sites for internationally important ancient trees in lowland Britain and Ireland.